sensu/sensu-docs/content/sensu-go/6.1/operations/manage-secrets/secrets.md

 For more information, see [Get started with commercial features][1].

 Sensu's secrets management eliminates the need to expose secrets in your Sensu configuration.
-When a Sensu resource definition requires a secret (e.g. a username or password), Sensu allows you to obtain secrets from one or more external secrets providers, so you can both refer to external secrets and consume secrets via [backend environment variables][5].
+When a Sensu resource definition requires a secret (for example, a username or password), Sensu allows you to obtain secrets from one or more external secrets providers, so you can both refer to external secrets and consume secrets via [backend environment variables][5].

 {{% notice note %}}
 **NOTE**: Secrets management is implemented for [checks](../../../observability-pipeline/observe-schedule/checks/#check-with-secret), [handlers](../../../observability-pipeline/observe-process/handlers/#handler-with-secret), and [mutators](../../../observability-pipeline/observe-transform/mutators/#mutator-with-secret).